DavidAce/h5pp/readme.md

     - `std::vector`
     - `Eigen` types such as `Matrix`, `Array` and `Tensor` (from the unsupported module), with automatic conversion to/from row-major storage.
 * Standard CMake build, install and linking.
-* Automated install of dependencies.
+* Automated install of dependencies if desired.

 ## Usage